-- 1. Provide clinically relevant, medical and graduate-level education to students who wish to boost their academic standing, towards a long-term goal of pursuing a career in medicine. - 2.
-Create a strong foundation for improved performance in any MD/DO-curriculum, and USMLE step 1 and step 2 exams. - 3.
-Provide basic and clinical research opportunities to broaden student perspective and strengthen their overall portfolio.
+1. Provide clinically relevant, medical and graduate-level education to students who wish to boost their academic standing, towards a long-term goal of pursuing a career in medicine.

+2. Create a strong foundation for improved performance in any MD/DO-curriculum, and USMLE step 1 and step 2 exams.

+3. Provide basic and clinical research opportunities to broaden student perspective and strengthen their overall portfolio.

 This advanced-foundational graduate program provides a unique opportunity for the graduate students to train along-side medical students (11 credits, multiple modules) and gain meaningful clinical and/or basic science research experience.
 Students will have the opportunity to complete coursework with medical students (and graded using the same scale), participate in other graduate college courses, as well as the opportunity to work with an advisor to design, perform and present a scholarly project.
 This curriculum will provide foundational information for continued study in the medical school curriculum.
 Students completing this program with strong academic performance, as indicated by high GPAs, will have confirmed their ability to perform in the medical school curriculum, and therefore greatly strengthen their overall admission package.
 Students in good academic standing in the program are guaranteed an interview for medical school at the University of Toledo, College of Medicine & Life Sciences.
 Students who successfully complete the program will also be awarded the Master of Science in Biomedical Sciences degree (MSBS).
-Completion of this degree is a requirement, but not a guarantee of admission into the Doctor of Medicine (MD) degree program at the University of Toledo College of Medicine & Life Sciences.
-If you have previously applied to the MD degree program at the University of Toledo College of Medicine & Life Sciences, and wish to re-apply after completing the MSBS-MS program, you will need to submit a new application to the medical school.
+Completion of this degree is a requirement, but not a guarantee of admission into the Doctor of Medicine (MD) degree program at the University of Toledo College of Medicine & Life Sciences, and wish to re-apply after completing the MSBS-MS program, you will need to submit a new application to the medical school.

-- Applicant must be a U.S. Citizen or Permanent Resident - · Baccalaureate degree from an accredited college or university - All prerequisites required for medical school must be completed prior to admission into the MSBS-MS program - Official MCAT score (28/500 or higher is recommended) - o Official undergraduate transcripts confirming degree submitted directly to the College of Graduate Studies - GPA of 3.0 or greater is recommended - One letters of recommendation - Committee recommendation letters are accepted with all signatures - Recommendation letters must include your full name - Personal statement - Personal Statements submitted from medical school admission are accepted.
-A new career goals personal statement is required for MSBS-MS admission. - Personal Statements must include your full name - - Application Fee submitted at the time of online application - Please note: If you have already applied to the University of Toledo Medical School you must submit written authorization to the College of Graduate Studies in order for your medical school file to be accessed.
+- Applicant must be a U.S. Citizen or Permanent Resident - Baccalaureate degree from an accredited college or university - All prerequisites required for medical school must be completed prior to admission into the MSBS-MS program - Official MCAT score (28/500 or higher is recommended) - Official undergraduate transcripts confirming degree submitted directly to the College of Graduate Studies - GPA of 3.0 or greater is recommended - One letters of recommendation - Committee recommendation letters are accepted with all signatures - Recommendation letters must include your full name - Personal statement - Personal Statements submitted from medical school admission are accepted.
+A new career goals personal statement is required for MSBS-MS admission.

+- Personal Statements must include your full name - University of Toledo College of Graduate Studies online application - Application Fee submitted at the time of online application - Please note: If you have already applied to the University of Toledo Medical School you must submit written authorization to the College of Graduate Studies in order for your medical school file to be accessed.
 Please do not make this request until you have submitted your application and fee.

-Fall Term Course INDI5200 INDI 5550 PUBH 6000 Course Name Cellular and Molecular Biology Concepts in Anatomy & Pathophysiology Biostatistics 1872 Credit H 2016 - 2017 Catalog
+Fall Semester Course INDI5200 INDI 5550 PUBH 6000 INDI 6980 Course Name Cellular and Molecular Biology Concepts in Anatomy & Pathophysiology Biostatistics Scholarly Project Credit Hours 11 3 1

-INDI 6980 Scholarly Project

-11101 0700 Scholary Project 1

 Total 18

-Spring Term

-Course Course Na ame Credit Hours
+Spring Semester Course Course Na me Credit Hours

 INDI 6980 Scholarly Project 1

 INDI 5350 Pathophysiology of Organ Systems 10

-Total 11
+Total runophysiology of organ systems 11

+Tour

-Summer Term
+Summer Semeste

-Course Course Na ame Credit Hours
+Course Course Na Credit Hours

-INDI 6020 "On Being a Scientist" 1
+INDI 6020 "On Being a Scientist" IVED GITV OF

-INDI 6920 Readings in Population Health 1
+INDI 69 20 Readings in Population Health IVERSIII OF

-INDI 6980 Scholarly Project 6
+INDI 69 80 Scholarly Project 6

 Total 8

 Program total minimum number of credits for MSBS degree in Medical Science is 37 credits.